Sally Hayes loves traveling for work and pleasure. She likes to maximize her travel budget while making the most of each day of her trip.

 Travel with comfort in mind.
 The clothes you wear and the foods you eat can impact the quality of your flying experience.

 - Dress comfortably for your flight.
 Loose, breathable clothing that can be put on and taken off in layers is ideal for a stress-free flight.
 Wear comfortable shoes.
-I like to pack a small toiletry kit of comfort items to keep me feel fresh on the plane.
-I include items such as facial wipes, hand sanitizers, some touch-up make-up, a toothbrush, eye mask and any other flight-cabin approved items that help me freshen up while on the plane.
+I like to pack a small toiletry kit of comfort items to keep me feeling fresh on the plane.
+I include items such as facial wipes, hand sanitizers, some touch-up make-up, a toothbrush, eye mask, and any other flight-cabin-approved items that help me freshen up while on the plane.